mvysny/karibu-dsl/karibu-dsl-v10/README.md

 there are no slots; setting the width to `100%` would make the component match the width of parent - it would set it to be as wide as the HorizontalLayout is.

-Instead of setting the width of the child to `100%`, set the width to some ideal width, say, `100px`.
+Instead of setting the width of the child to `100%`, set the width to some ideal width, say, `100px` (or `null` to wrap its contents).
 The child will initially be exactly as wide as you tell it to be; if you use `flexGrow` the component will enlarge itself automatically.

 To alter the layout further, call the following properties on children: